 The Valencia SailBase is located at the Real Club Náutico de Valencia, known locally as Club Náutico (if you take a taxi) in the neighbourhood of Poblats Marítims, approximately 2km along from the well-known City of Arts and Sciences.
 The Ilunion Aqua 3 and 4 hotels are reasonably priced and the nearest to the Valencia SailBase.
 Bed & Bike Marina is an apartment complex that we use from time to time, which is ideal for short stays.

 There are a number of modern hostels with the nearest one to SailCoach’s Valencia SailBase being Urban Youth Hostel in the vicinity of the old America’s Cup harbour and about 20 minutes by bicycle to the SailBase.
-In the city centre there is Purple and Red Nest Hostels modern and with a selection of room sizes in including twin.
+In the city centre there is Purple and Red Nest Hostels and Quart Youth Hostel both are modern and with a selection of room sizes in including twin.

 Please note that we do not provide transportation between the SailBase and the hotels or apartments.
 However, sailors tend to take a taxi, cycle or jog between the two places.